Usman7576/SQE-Assignment/README.md

 # SQE-Assignment
-This is repo for SQE Assignment Project
+This is repo for SQE Assignment Project.